Adele E. Goldberg (she/her)

 graduate student

-Nicole is a third-year PhD student working with Adele Goldberg and Casey Lew-Williams.
+Nicole is a fourth-year PhD student working with Adele Goldberg and Casey Lew-Williams.
 Nicole is interested in all things language– how it is learned, how it is used, and how it can be modeled.
 Nicole is focusing on how autistic individuals use language, and how the functions of constructions constrain their combination.
 Nicole received her B.A. in CogSci at U. of MI (go blue!).

 Abby Fergus (she/her)